-Savvy investors currently stand to save as much as $1.00 - $3.00 per ounce by choosing silver rounds vs bullion coins including the American Silver Eagle, Canadian Maple Leaf, and a few others.
+Savvy investors currently stand to save as much as $1.00 - $3.00 per ounce by choosing silver rounds vs bullion coins including US Mint Silver Eagles, Canadian Maple Leaf, and a few others.
 Buying rounds means getting more silver for your money, while still getting beautiful, highly liquid, investment grade silver.

 As a result of poorly run government mints, supply issues frequently emerge with newly minted coins, making their premiums volatile.
 This makes silver rounds even more attractive during periods of high silver demand.
-As an example, the dysfunctional U.S. Mint, in particular, has suspended or rationed sales when purchasing Silver Eagles on a number of occasions.
+As an example, the dysfunctional U.S. Mint, in particular, has suspended or rationed sales when buying silver Eagles on a number of occasions.
 This inevitably pushes coin premiums higher and often creates delays in shipping.

 Meanwhile, during periods of silver demand, supply of rounds remained plentiful, keeping a lid on premiums.
 Of course, this too could change.
 With ever-increasing demand for physical silver, even the more efficient and profit-oriented private mints could have a hard time keeping up with demand.
 Much of the demand for coins is diverted to rounds whenever government mints sell out or impose rationing.
 But, regardless of what happens, you can expect rounds to remain lower cost and more readily available than coins.

-Investors can save a few cents per ounce buying silver bars instead of rounds.
+Investors can save a few cents per ounce buying silver bars for investment instead of rounds.
 But they will sacrifice some flexibility and the savings may not be sufficient for all investors to make that sacrifice.
 Larger 10 ounce and 100 ounce bars can, of course only be sold or traded in increments of 10 ounces and 100 ounces respectively.
 That’s not ideal if you only wish to trade an ounce or two.
 And while premiums on larger bars are typically lower than rounds, it is also a safe bet that 1 ounce rounds will bring a bit higher price per ounce than bars will when it is time to sell.